atlassian-labs/atlassian-sampling-processor/README.md

 - `span_count` - samples the trace if it meets a minimum amount of spans.
 - `probabilistic` - evaluates the hash of the trace ID to a configured percentage.
 - `and` - combines any number of sampling policies together.
-- `root_spans` - Specifies a sub-policy to only operate on lone-root-spans, but eagerly converts the sub-policy "pending" decisions into "not sampled" decisions.
+- `root_spans` - specifies a sub-policy to only operate on lone-root-spans, but eagerly converts the sub-policy "pending" decisions into "not sampled" decisions.
 A span considered to be "lone" if there is no other spans present for the same trace when it arrives, and it is considered to be a root span if it has no parent ID, or has a parent ID equal to the right 64-bits of the trace ID.
+- `latency` - samples traces with duration equal to or greater than threshold_ms.
+The duration is determined by looking at the earliest start time and latest end time, without taking into consideration what happened in between.
+- `status_code` - samples based upon the status code (OK, ERROR or UNSET)
+- `ottl_condition` - samples based on given boolean OTTL condition (span and span event).

 ### Example